camunda/camunda-docs/docs/product-manuals/cloud-console/manage-organization/manage-cloud-management-api-clients.md

 - Create Zeebe Clients (Create a Zeebe Client for a Cluster of the Organization)
 - Delete Zeebe Clients (Delete a Zeebe Client of a Cluster owned by the Organization)

-After a Cloud API Client is created, the Client Secret is only shown once!
-Please write it down somewhere save!
+After a Cloud Management API Client is created, the Client Secret is only shown once!
+You can also download a script that requests an Access Token with your credentials.

 To retrieve an access token for the Cloud Management API Client: